 Enabling Knowledge Permissions

 To make your Knowledge Bases available to your users, you will first need to visit the Roles & Permissions section of your Dashboard Settings.
-Here you can edit specific roles and under the "Knowledge" header, enable the "KB -> View" permission and/or the "Articles -> Add" permission.
+Here you can edit specific roles and under the "Knowledge" header, enable the "KB -> View" permission and/or the "Articles -> Add" and "Articles -> Manage" permissions.